GitExl/Turrican2Editor/README.md

 * Configure any other settings as you see fit.

 ## Building
-The Turrican II Editor was written in Python 2 and C. Together with wxWidgets, Python is used for the UI and game data reading\writing.
+The Turrican II Editor was written in Python 3 and C. Together with wxWidgets, Python is used for the UI and game data reading\writing.
 The "renderlib" C component is used for 2D rendering and bitstream reading\writing.

-To run the editor you will need Python 2.7 or higher, and wxPython 3.0.
+To run the editor you will need a 32 bit version of Python 3.8 or higher, and wxPython 4.1 or higher.
 Execute src/main.py from the program's root directory to start.

-To build the "renderlib" component you will need GCC and Win32 header files.
-A basic MinGW installation will provide these.
+To build the "renderlib" component you will need GCC and Win32 header files, as well as libpng.
+A basic MinGW installation will provide most of these.
 Running the makefile should be sufficient to build a renderlib.dll file in the program's root directory.